ros2/rclc/rclc/QUALITY_DECLARATION.md

 ### ABI Stability Policy [1.v]

-`rclc` contains C code and therefore must be concerned with ABI stability, and will maintain ABI stability within a ROS distribution.
+`rclc` contains C code and therefore must be concerned with ABI stability and will maintain ABI stability within a ROS distribution.

-### ABI and ABI Stability Within a Released ROS Distribution [1.vi]
+### API and ABI Stability Within a Released ROS Distribution [1.vi]

 `rclc` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
-Any ABI break in **rclc** will be done between minor versions and it should be clearly stated in the release notes.

 ## Change Control Process [2]